EComes-DigiPen/EComes-DigiPen/README.md

-# There's nothing to see here.
+# There's nothing here for you to see.
 Please leave.